pcooksey/skyscraper-ps/README.md

 ### Skyscraper-ps ###

 Load a puzzle or create a puzzle to start.
-Then clikc solve to reduce the problem using a constraint based solver.
-This does not always lead to a solved solution.
+Then click <b>solve</b> to reduce the problem using a constraint based solver.
+This does not always solve the solution completely.
-This may be because the puzzle has multiple solutions, not solvable, or the constraints where not enought to solve the problem.
-The parital solver will do a graph based search to find the solution(s).
+This may be because the puzzle has multiple solutions, not solvable, or the constraints where not enough to solve the problem.
+The parital solver will do a graph based search to find the possible solution(s).

 If there are multiple solutions you will find two files in the directory.

 <b>BoundaryKeys.csv</b>: This has all the possible boundary solutions for the puzzle.
-There can be multiple latin square solutions with the same boundary numbers, which is indicated by the number next to the solutions.
+There can be multiple latin square solutions with the same boundary numbers, which is indicated by the number next to the solutions in the file.

 <b>BoundaryStats.csv</b>: This shows some stats on the boundary solutions.
+Total number of Laing Squares.
+Total number of Boundaries.
+Total Unique Boundaries.
+Upper Limit of Branching (max number of latin squares with the same boundaries).

 ### Versions ###